rolmip/polyany/docs/index.md

 </p>

-!!! warning "This package is under active development"
+!!! warning "This package is in alpha stage"

-    It is not yet stable or ready for production use. **Expect breaking changes!**
+    Some **breaking changes** may occur.

 ---